Couple and Family Therapy

 Welcome to the Couple and Family Therapy (CFT) website,

 The University of Iowa doctoral CFT program is based in the traditional Marriage and Family Therapy education that is associated with the American Association for Marriage and Family Therapy (AAMFT).
 Our goal is to train future scholars who will make significant research contributions to the field of CFT.
 We believe that the field will flourish as a result of the synergism between research, theory, and practice.
 We are looking for students who want to move the field forward by conducting research that evaluates theory based interventions, and whose own clinical work will be guided by scientific knowledge.

-Although we are just beginning our third year, we are excited about developing a program that strives to become a national and international leader in doctoral CFT education.
+Being it is our fourth year, we are excited about being fully staffed with 3 full time tenure-track and two adjunct faculty.
+This will enable us to become a national and international leader in doctoral CFT education.
 We encourage you to explore our website and contact us with questions you may have.

 Volker Thomas, Ph.D., LMFT

 Couple and Family Therapy Program

 Couple and Family Therapy Faculty: Jacob B. Priest, Armeda Wojciak and Volker Thomas.

 The Doctor of Philosophy in Couple and Family Therapy (CFT) prepares professionals for CFT leadership roles in academic and research settings, administration and supervision, and clinical delivery systems.
 It provides CFTs the opportunity to master cutting edge theoretical knowledge; research competencies at the most innovative levels, advanced clinical, teaching, and supervisory skills.